Payradanga railway station

 Payradanga railway station is a railway station on the Sealdah Ranagahat line.
 It serves the local areas of Payradanga in the Nadia district of West Bengal.

-History

 The Sealdah–Kusthia line of the Eastern Bengal Railway was opened to railway traffic in the year 1862.
 Eastern Bengal Railway used to work only on the eastern side of the Hooghly River.

-Station complex

 The platform is not at all sheltered.
 It lacks many facilities including water and sanitation.
 There is no proper approach road to this station.

-Electrification

 The Sealdah–Ranaghat sector was electrified in 1963–65.